Learning Home Catalog Composer

 0=(10)and1=(01). \vert 0\rangle = \begin{pmatrix}1\\[1mm] 0\end{pmatrix} \quad\text{and}\quad \vert 1\rangle = \begin{pmatrix}0\\[1mm] 1\end{pmatrix}.

 Notice that any two-dimensional column vector can be expressed as a linear combination of these two vectors.
-For example, we have
+For example,

 (3414)=340+141.\begin{pmatrix} \frac{3}{4}\\[2mm] \frac{1}{4} \end{pmatrix} = \frac{3}{4}\,\vert 0\rangle + \frac{1}{4}\,\vert 1\rangle.